Topic Modeling for SEO Explained

-We know because we’ve tried to create it, and we’ve ended up with a robust solution that combines applications of data science to provide the most advanced content solution for SEO on the market today.
+We know because we’ve tried to create it.
+We’ve ended up with a robust solution using data science to provide the most advanced content solution for SEO on the market today.

-With each experiment and update we conduct, we better understand how Google operates and how our software can help content marketers not only improve search performance but improve user experience and fulfill searcher intent.
+With each experiment and update we conduct, we better understand how Google operates.
+Consequently, our software helps content marketers improve search performance, user experience and fulfill searcher intent.

-We know that our clients’ websites are much more than marketing tools consisting of strategically developed keywords and phrases.
-They’re platforms where companies can display transparency, establish expertise, and help people find solutions to their problems.
+We know our clients’ websites are much more than a bunch of strategically developed keywords and phrases.

 They’re platforms for companies to display transparency.
 They’re places for organizations to establish expertise and help people find solutions.